davidmoten/jax-maven-plugin/README.md

 ```bash
 mvn clean install -X
 ```
+### Examples for wsgen, wsimport, schemagen

+See the relevant executions for *jax-maven-plugin* in the unit test project [pom.xml](jax-maven-plugin-test/pom.xml)

 ## Arguments
 See the Java 8 [documentation](https://docs.oracle.com/javase/8/docs/technotes/tools/#webservices) for descriptions of the arguments to pass to tools using the plugin.